morbargig/iAgent/README.md

 npx nx serve @iagent/frontend
 # The app will be available at: http://localhost:4200/iAgent/

-# Start the backend (NestJS API)
+# Start the backend (NestJS BFF)
 npx nx serve @iagent/backend
+# The API will be available at: http://localhost:3030

+# Start the agent-api (NestJS streaming service)
+npx nx serve agent-api
-# The API will be available at: http://localhost:3000
+# The API will be available at: http://localhost:3033

-# Or use npm scripts if available
+# Or use npm scripts to start all services
-npm run dev:frontend  # Alternative command
-npm run dev:backend   # Alternative command
+npm run dev  # Starts frontend, backend, and agent-api concurrently
 ```

 ### Available Scripts